Resources for SiS participants to explore and share

 Go Deeper.

-If you are ready to take your anti-racism work to the next level, there are many fabulous courses that can aid you in your journey.
-Here are two:
+If you are ready to take your anti-racism work to the next level, there are some fabulous courses that can aid you in your journey.
+Here are two :